featuremine/tutorials/market-data01-feedhandler/README.md

 1. Identify stream use string_view.
 1. Why Yamal: low-latency, multi-producer, multi-consumer, flat format, distributable
 1. Using string_view for keys because performance
+1. Add small script to read data and plot it.

 ## Setup
 ### pull repo with submodules, using cmake utils